Continual Test-time Adaptation for End-to-end Speech Recognition on Noisy Speech: Methodology

 For the right-tailed hypothesis test, the common practice with a significance level of 0.05 corresponds to a Z-score of 1.64.
 Here, we use a Z-score of 2 for simplicity, which makes the condition for resetting slightly stricter.

-Using the LII of a single sample for the hypothesis test can be too sensitive.
+Additionally, using the LII of a single sample for the hypothesis test is too sensitive.
 The \textbf{averaged LII} from multiple samples reduces variance and yields more reliable results.
-With DSUTA, we perform the hypothesis test every $M$ steps, using the $M$ samples in DSUTA's buffer to calculate the averaged LII.
+With DSUTA, we perform the hypothesis test every $M$ step, using the $M$ samples in DSUTA's buffer to calculate the averaged LII.
 The final shift detection stage is defined as follows:\\

 Here, $\mathcal{B}$ represents the buffer containing the most recent $M$ samples.
-In our implementation, we further introduce a patience parameter $P$ to enhance the algorithm's stability.
-Please refer to Appendix \ref{sec:app-dynamic-reset} for the detailed algorithm.
+In our implementation, we further introduce a patience parameter $P$ to enhance the stability.
+Please refer to the Appendix Algorithm \ref{alg:dsuta-reset} for details.